-If you have looked at pricing at yoga studios and are turned off, I have ways to help get you into great yoga classes for a fraction of the cost.
+If you have looked at pricing at yoga studios and are turned off, I have ways to help you find cheap yoga classes.

 This post contains a link to Groupon.
 If you make a purchase through this link, I get Groupon Bucks (store credit.)
 I will happily use this to take more yoga classes!
 My opinions are my own and I truly believe that Groupon is a way to get great deals on yoga.

-In my last post, I talked about how to increase your yoga practice.
-While I love yoga and have increased my practice a ton, I am on a budget.
-I needed to find budget friendly ways to take yoga classes.
-I did some digging and found great ways to take yoga classes on the cheap.
+While I love yoga and try to attend as many classes as possible, I am on a budget.
+I have to find budget-friendly ways to take yoga classes.
+I did some digging and found great ways to take cheap yoga classes.
 I spend $0-$5 a class.
 If I didn’t use these ideas, I would be paying $13-$20 a class.

 Tip 1: Groupon